akheron/typera/README.md

 The `.handler()` method adds the actual route logic, and here is where the magic happens.
-The function passed to `.handler()` gets as an argument the `request` object, that will contain all URL captures as well as all the results of the middleware you passed.
+The function passed to `.handler()` gets as an argument the `request` object, that will contain all path captures as well as all the results of the middleware you passed.
 And what's great is that the data is correctly typed!

 In our example, `request` will have the following inferred type: